JOIN THE CLUB

 Try, try, try NOT to squeeze.
 We know YouTube is filled with videos of pimple poppers, but it’s best not to.
 Here’s why: most of the inflammation causing the pimple is within a hair follicle under the skin surface.
 Squeezing can rupture it, leaking oozy bacteria into surrounding skin and making it LARGER and WORSE, and may lead to permanent scarring.
 If the acne bump has a whitehead, you may put a warm washcloth on it and gently apply pressure.
 To summarize; best not to squeeze, but if you can’t stand it, then wait for the whitehead, use a warm washcloth and BE GENTLE.
 Wash and treat with Stryke Club Spot Stick afterward.

 These are pores clogged with dirt, bacteria and dead skin cells that appear enlarged.
 Treat them similarly to pimples: prevent by washing 2x day with Stryke Club Face First.
+Also, Stryke Club Calm Down moisturizer has been clinically proven to reduce the occurrence of blackheads and whiteheads, so layer that into your routine for maximum benefit.

 Boys’ skin is inherently different due to hormones like testosterone, which affect the oil glands and hair follicles.
 Males tend to get acne earlier and with worse intensity/severity than girls.
 Boys also have more sebaceous glands overall than females, and their skin tends to be thicker and oilier because of this increased density.
 That’s why Stryke Club products are uniquely formulated for boys’ skin.